vandeh827/Phishing-Url-Detector/README.md

 ## 📄 License

-Distributed under the MIT License.
+This project is distributed under the MIT License.
 See `LICENSE` for more information.